Multiple Inheritance and Virtual Base Classes

 Diagram showing the effect of virtual base classes

 This reorganization happens on-demand, at run time.
-As a result, similar to virtual methods, virtual inheritance has a performance cost.
+As a result, similar to virtual methods, virtual inheritance incurs a performance cost.
 Therefore, we should not use it by default - we should only use it when needed.

 Below, we implement the previous diagram in code: